-In other words, a business owner can enter any industry of his choice, vis. passion, succeed and still be unable to satisfy that demand that is lapping up all that is brought to the market.
+In other words, a business owner can enter any industry of his choice vis. passion, and then “succeed”, and still be unable to satisfy the demand that is lapping up all that is being brought to the market.

-On the other hand, goods and services is in a state of oversupply in a developed economy where demand is more or less satisfied.
+On the other hand, goods and services are in a state of oversupply in a developed economy where demand is more or less satisfied.

 To pursue business in such an economy would require one to unseat a competitor; It is a zero sum game and it is extremely difficult.

 A person would, at some point in time, have had wanted something so badly that he or she would be willing to pay an exorbitant price for it because it is perpetually out of stock.